AdrianVollmer/PowerHub/docs/evasion.md

 [Ref].Assembly.GetType($string1).GetField($string2,$string3).SetValue($Null,$True)
 ```

-Surely this line cannot be considered malware, or else it would break
+Surely this line cannot be considered malicious, or else it would probably break
 legitimate scripts.
 So if we manage to obfuscate the original strings, we
 should be good.
 There are infinite ways to obfuscate a string.
 You can split
 them up, rearrange them using format strings, put them together from bytes,